 Like many old taverns, The Pirates’ House is said to be haunted.
 Many report seeing a boy in a white shirt on the staircase and objects thrown out of thin air.
 Security cameras have caught a liquor bottle flying off a shelf.

-Robb Norden, owner of New York’s Old ’76 House, doesn’t dwell on spirits who may still patronize his establishment, but takes immense pride in the tavern’s legacy.
+Robb Norden, owner of New York’s Old ’76 House, does not dwell on spirits who may still patronize his establishment but takes immense pride in his tavern’s legacy.

-“In 1780, the tavern keeper, whose name was Caspar Meby, handed Washington the recipe to make what we now call our Tavern Keeper Ale.
+“In 1780, the tavern keeper, whose name was Casparus Mabie, handed Washington the recipe to make what we now call our Tavern Keeper Ale.
 And Washington actually brewed the ale at Mount Vernon,” Mr. Norden said.
 “So he loved it so much that that’s why he frequented this tavern more than any other tavern in America.”

-And he can attest to history’s dark side.
+He can also attest to the dark side of history.
 The tavern was where British spy John Andre — a co-conspirator with Benedict Arnold — was held and tried as a spy before his execution.
 Andre was the first British aristocrat hanged by the Colonists.

-Today, ’76 House hosts live music every night and serves beer-battered fish and chips made with Washington’s favorite ale, among other delicacies.
+Today, ’76 House hosts live music every night and serves beer-battered fish and chips made with Washington’s favorite ale, among other offerings.

-The tavern also hosts events such as live reenactments like “Drink a Beer with George Washington” and “The Trial of John Andre.”
-Family-friendly events and community activities are hosted there as well.
+The tavern also hosts live reenactments such as “Drink a Beer with George Washington” and “The Trial of John Andre.”
+Family-friendly events and community activities are also hosted there.

 Please read our comment policy before commenting.